RhizomeDB/spec/README.md

 # 2. Design

+> Simple things should be simple and complex things should be possible.
+>
+> — [Alan Kay]

 ## 2.1 Relation

 A relation is a set of tuples, where each component of the tuple is called an attribute, and can be referenced by an attribute name.